Taplejung to Jiri

 was at a place called Nava Odar (3050m), which means

-something like ′cave camp′.
+something like ″cave camp″.

 On the next

-morning we started with a steep ascent of more than 1000m to reach snow level again, with views over some high peaks (the high peaks in
+morning we started with a steep ascent of more than 1000m to reach snow level

-the third photo below are located in Tibet).
+are located in Tibet).

-Scenery before reaching our 4100m camp.
-(Matt Scott
+reaching our 4100m camp.
+(Matt Scott photo)

-Frozen rhododendrons at our 4100m camp.
+rhododendrons at the 4100m camp.

 After several